readium/architecture/streamer/parser/metadata.md

 ### Layout

-The `layout` element of `properties` in the Link Object from `readingOrder` is a key whose value can be the following string:
+The `layout` of a publication is a key whose value can be the following string:

 - `reflowable`;
 - `fixed`.